intel/llvm/sycl/doc/design/CommandGraph.md

 ### Design Challenges

+#### Explicit Update

-Graph update faces significant design challenges in SYCL:
+Explicit updates of individual nodes faces significant design challenges in SYCL:

 * Lambda capture order is explicitly undefined in C++, so the user cannot reason about the indices of arguments captured by kernel lambdas.